microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

 Width -> Width of Checksum - This value is used because the checksum calculated is 2 bytes and it will occupy the last 2bytes of the Program Memory.
 For CRC32, checksum value is 4 bytes and CRC16 & Checksum value is 2 bytes.
 1FFFE -> Checksum value will be stored here for 2bytes algorithm -> Checksum verification schemes algorithm value polynomial ->  Hexadecimal value used when calculating CRC.
-For more information, refer the Melody 8-bit Bootloader_VerificationSchemas section in the Melody Bootloader user's guide.
+For more information, refer the Melody 8-bit Bootloader_VerificationSchemas section in the Melody Bootloader User's Guide.

 Linker Additional Setting for the verification schemes:
   a) CRC16 -> 3000-1FFFD@1FFFE,width=-2,algorithm=5,offset=FFFF,polynomial=1021